HUM-478 / 3 credits

 (3) Emotion

+The third part of the course will introduce students to the philosophy of mind while paying special attention to the affective domain within the mind.
 At first sight, emotions include phenomena such as hope, joy, grief, compassion, love, nostalgia, shame, and pride.
-But we will see that some of these phenomena may not be emotions: indeed, we will distinguish emotions from other mental states, such as beliefs, and other affective phenomena, such as moods and "sentiments".
-Our starting point to define emotion will be the following working hypothesis:
+But we will see that some of these phenomena may not be emotions: indeed, we will distinguish emotions from other mental states, such as beliefs, and from other affective phenomena, such as moods and sentiments.

-Any instance of an emotion is (i) about something relatively specific (e.g., typically, one is proud of something, say, of completing one's master's degree), (ii) feels a relatively specific way that resembles how other instances of the same emotion feel (e.g., experiences of pride resemble each other in the way they feel, but they feel different from experiences of shame), and (iii) may be appropriate or not (e.g., it is appropriate to be proud of completing one's master's degree).
+• Any instance of an emotion is (i) about something relatively specific (e.g., typically, one is proud of something, say, of completing one's master's degree), (ii) feels a relatively specific way that resembles how other instances of the same emotion feel (e.g., experiences of pride resemble each other in the way they feel, but they feel different from experiences of shame), and (iii) may be appropriate or not (e.g., it is appropriate to be proud of completing one's master's degree).

 As we progress in our quest to define emotion, we will come to consider the following intriguing possibility: emotions give us access to values and may thus constitute an affective compass to navigate our moral lives.
 Sometimes, that compass helps us protect ourselves from "mental corruption" by reminding us of our values.
-Nevertheless, at other times, this compass helps us face life's hard choices and transform who we are by embracing new values.
+At other times, this compass helps us face life's hard choices and transform who we are by embracing new values.

 Guest lecture: TBC.